Share this:

 Jason Reynolds and Ibram X Kendi

-This book helps us better understand why we are where we are based on the issue of race.
+The book helps everyone better understand where humans are at based on the issue of race.

 Hidden Figures